SergioIsntreal/minimum-wage-inferno-unity/README.md

 For now, since I won't be seeing anyone for a few weeks, it may be best to either focus on the art direction for the time being, or try to program the menus and maybe a VN Cutscene.
 We'll see.

+## DL6 (21/12/25) Cont.
+I'll attempt some of the following:
+- Implementing a countdown timer to my game
+- Creating a VN Cutscene
+- Creating a functional Main Menu